HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How are images with more than 2 dimensions handled in Napari?
+- How do we visualise and work with images with more than 2 dimensions?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how axes are handled in Napari (xyz, channels, time)
+- Explain how different axes (xyz, channels, time) are stored in image arrays and displayed
 - Open and navigate images with different dimensions in Napari
 - Explain what RGB images are and how they are handled in Napari
 - Split and merge channels in Napari